richardmundyiii/dart-league/README.md

 <details>
   <summary>Webscrapping Team Standings</summary>
   To save time for league admins, this league is using DartConnect to "manage" its league stats through their game app.
 Unfortunately, they do not have an API to pull data from.
 So I built a webscrapper to pull just league standings.
-You can find more details on the web scrapping here: https://github.com/richardmundyiii/dart-connect-scraper
+You can find more details on the web scrapping at my other repo here: https://github.com/richardmundyiii/dart-connect-scraper

 |      Description      | Screenshot                                                |
 | :-------------------: | --------------------------------------------------------- |